tarunsachdeva/blog/_posts/2019-06-24-when-they-see-us.markdown

 draft: false
 ---

 Ava DuVernay's latest work is a 4 part series on Netflix about the Central Park 5.
 It goes into detail about their experience - on the night of the event, throughout unfair incarceration, and assimilation back into normal society.

-I don't say this lightly - It fucked me up.
-It made my blood boil, it made me cry, and it gave me so much respect for those five.
+It will grip you, make your blood boil, and make you cry.
+It is important storytelling.
 Check it out on Netflix.